ameseee/kwk-level3-swift/sessions/playgrounds/how_to_pair_slides.markdown

 ^ We said that pairing needs a "work pattern".
 There are several work patterns that can be used in pairing.

-* The driver is in charge of the machine -- the iPad
+* The driver is in charge of the machine -- the iPad/laptop
 * The navigator is in charge of the plan -- what do we do next?
-* The navigator dictates what instructions should be entered for Byte (the thinking)
+* The navigator dictates what code should be entered (the thinking)
-* The driver is in charge of entering those instructions (the doing)
+* The driver is in charge of typing the code (the doing)
-* Each exercise you complete, switch roles
+* Each exercise/chunk of work you complete, switch roles

 ---